WHAT IS THE DEFINITION OF A SIKH?

 Everyone is welcome at a Gurdwara regardless of their race, religion, color or class.
-If you are interested in visiting a Gurdwara, you can talk to me or another Sikh you know to learn more about Gurdwaras in the area.
-(If there is time, you can mention more details about the gurdwaras in your area.)
+If you are interested in visiting a Gurdwara, feel free to reach out to Sikhs you know or contact email@example.com for additional suggestions and ideas.

 No. Sikh gurus were very clear about each Sikh making her or his own journey and not depending on a clergy to show them the way.
 Sikhs do have Granthis/Gianis.
 These are people who have studied the Sikh scriptures extensively, and are available in the Gurdwaras as teachers.
-They often lead a congregation, but members from the congregations – both men and women - can also perform the same ceremonies.
+They often lead a congregation, but any members from the congregations—both men and women—can also perform the same ceremonies.

 Yes.
 Sikhism does not delineate/define certain tasks to only men or only women.
 A woman can lead or take part in any service or ceremony just as a man would.

-Sikh Gurus always taught equality between the sexes.
+Sikh Gurus always taught equality between men and women.
 For instance, the Gurus decried the cultural climate that denied women access to religion and gave women equal rights as men in all spheres.

 The Sikh marriage ceremony is called Anand Karaj.
 It is performed in the presence of the Guru Granth Sahib, the Sikh scripture.
-In a Sikh wedding, scripture is read from the Granth Sahib, and after each section the bride and groom walk around the Guru Granth Sahib, showing their commitment to the teachings being read.
+In a Sikh wedding, scripture is read from the Guru Granth Sahib, and after each section the couple walks around the Guru Granth Sahib, showing their commitment to the teachings being read.
 This is done four times.
 Following this, a communal prayer is said for the couple and religious hymns are sung.
 The ceremony may be performed by any initiated member of the Sikh faith.
-The prayers being read indicate that the bride and the groom pledge allegiance to each other as well as the Sikh way of life and make a commitment to working together to help each other realize the Divine Presence.
+The prayers being read indicate that the couple pledge allegiance to each other as well as the Sikh way of life and make a commitment to working together to help each other realize the Divine Presence.